M7-TROJAN/DataBase/README.md

-# Database Exercises Repository
+# Database  Repository

-Welcome to the Database Exercises Repository! 📚
+Welcome to My Database Repository! 📚

-This repository is a collection of hands-on exercises and examples of practice working with databases, particularly SQL (Structured Query Language).
+This repository is a collection of hands-on Projects, exercises, and examples of practice working with databases, particularly SQL (Structured Query Language).

 ## What's Inside?
 - **SQL Exercises**: Dive into a variety of SQL exercises covering topics like SELECT queries, JOIN operations, indexing, and more.